Diocese: Diocese of the West

-Please contact the Church office for the full schedule of services, including Lenten services.
+Please visit the Monthly Calendar on the parish website or contact the Church office for the full schedule of services, including Lenten services.
 Visitors are encouraged to call the church to confirm schedule.

 St Mary Magdelene Orthodox Mission is a growing community of Orthodox faithful of all ethnic backgrounds who come together for worship and mission in the English language.
 Our Mission is composed no only of folks of all ethnic heritages traditionally associated with the Orthodox Church, such as Russians, Greeks, and Serbs, but also of people received into the Church from non-Orthodox backgrounds.
 Our patroness is, of course, St Mary Magdelene, the Holy Myrrhbearer and Equal-to-the-Apostles, who was the first to encounter and proclaim the Risen Christ.

 Our inner life